Italian Wedding Soup

 Wedding soup is an Italian recipe with a clear, flavorful chicken broth base, some kind of meat, like meatballs, greens, and pasta.

 Make sure to pass around some real Parmesan, or Parmigiano Reggiano, to sprinkle over your hot soup.
-Other dishes will be dependent on whether the soup is a starter or an entree.
-If it’s a starter, you can go hog wild with an Italian menu or antipasti, tossed salad, lasagna, and an Italian dessert.
-If it’s the entree, serve a nice crusty bread and a green salad.
+Other dishes depend on whether the soup is a starter or an entree.
+If it’s a starter, you can go hog wild with an Italian menu including antipasti, tossed salad, lasagna or another suitable entree, and an Italian dessert.
+If this wedding soup recipe is the entree, serve with a nice crusty bread and a green salad.

 You May Also Like: